johnwilldonicely/LDAS/README.md

 ### 5. Now proceed with the **Installation on Linux**  instructions below.

 A few extra notes:

-* Your Windows drives will be accessible from /mnt/c, /mnt/d, etc.
+* In the Ubuntu window, your Windows drives will be accessible from /mnt/c, /mnt/d, etc.

-* To view LDAS plots on Windows you will need the free ghostscript and GS-View tools
+* To view native LDAS plots on Windows you will need the free *ghostscript* and *GS-View* tools.
+Otherwise, LDAS can also convert your plots to jpg or pdf format.
 	* http://www.ghostscript.com/download/gsdnld.html
 	* http://www.ghostgum.com.au/software/gsview.htm

-* Running LDAS in the Windows Subsystem for Linux might be slower than running on a Linux workstation.
-These instructions are for running under WSL-1, but if you choose to sign up for the Windows Insider program you can begin testing with WSL-2.
+* These instructions are for running under WSL-1, but if you choose to sign up for the Windows Insider program you can begin testing with WSL-2.
 In time we assume WSL-2 will become standard with updates to Windwows 10.
+Complete instructions are **[here](https://docs.microsoft.com/en-us/windows/wsl/install-win10)**

+* Running LDAS in the *Windows Subsystem for Linux* will probably be slower than running on a native-Linux workstation.
+If you like the benefits of LDAS and want to do some serious number-crunching, we recommend installing a free Linux distribution like Fedora or Ubuntu on a dedicated PC.